jonsafari/llama-zenity/README.md

-# Llama-Zenity: A Simple GUI to Invoke Llama-Server
+# Llama-Zenity: A Simple GUI to Launch Llama.cpp

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Overview

-Llama-Zenity is a simple graphical interface to launch Llama-Server.
+Llama-Zenity is a simple graphical interface to launch Llama.cpp .
 It only asks which model you want to use, the temperature, and the number of GPU layers.

 ## Linux Installation